tdg5/blog_snippets/lib/blog_snippets/articles/crafting_your_first_pry_plugin/README.md

 occur they are: `before_session`, `after_read`, `before_eval`, `after_eval`, and
 `after_session`.

-The `before_session` hook is called whenever we drop into a new REPL CLI session.
+- The `before_session` hook is called whenever we drop into a new REPL CLI session.

-The `after_read` hook is called every time a new line of input is read, whether or not that line constitutes a complete expression.
+- The `after_read` hook is called every time a new line of input is read, whether or not that line constitutes a complete expression.

-The `before_eval` hook is invoked whenever a complete expression is ready for evaluation.
+- The `before_eval` hook is invoked whenever a complete expression is ready for evaluation.

-The `after_eval` hook is invoked after each complete expression is evaluated.
+- The `after_eval` hook is invoked after each complete expression is evaluated.

-The `after_session` hook is invoked at the end of each REPL CLI session.
+- The `after_session` hook is invoked at the end of each REPL CLI session.

 A table summarizing the available hooks, when they are invoked, and what arguments are provided to registered callbacks can be found below.
-That said, before we move on, it's worth discussing the distinction between `after_read` and `before_eval`.
+That said, before we move on, it's worth discussing the distinction between the `after_read` and `before_eval` events.
 The difference is pretty simple, but can be hard to believe until you see it in action.
 As stated above, `after_read` fires after every line of input that is read, while `before_eval` only fires when a complete expression is ready for evaluation.
-Consider for example the following method
+Consider for example the following method definition:
-definition:

 ```ruby
 def standard_example